MohammadBilalArif/truefactor/README.md

 ## Truefactor is a blend of following ideas:

 1) <a href="https://keybase.io/warp/warp_1.0.6_SHA256_e68d4587b0e2ec34a7b554fbd1ed2d0fedfaeacf3e47fbb6c5403e252348cbfc.html">WarpWallet</a>.
 While I'm strongly against any kind of brainwallet, using email as a salt is a great idea, and drastically slows down bruteforce attempts.
-Essentionally, bruting "datsmypassword" is at least N times easier than "datsmypassword:homakov@gmail.com" where N is number of emails you have to try (<a href="http://www.internetlivestats.com/internet-users/">at least 3 billion</a>)
+Bruting "datsmypassword:homakov@gmail.com" is N times harder than "datsmypassword", N is number of emails you have to try (<a href="http://www.internetlivestats.com/internet-users/">at least 3 billion</a>)

 2) Passwords managers.
-Bundles are encrypted with MyPriv.
-But the point of Truefactor is to make backup process seamless, anonymouse (aka Zero Knowledge) and painless.
-No Dropbox, for sure.
-Specs of Truefactor-compatible server are coming soon.
+Bundles are encrypted with MyPriv, there's nothing new here.
+But unlike password managers that require you to store the bundle "somewhere else", like Dropbox, which makes you remember another password, Truefactor backup process is seamless, anonymouse (aka Zero Knowledge) and painless.
+Dropbox/USB stick is an option though.
+Specs of Truefactor-compatible backup server are coming soon.
+Hopefully some big companies like Google who showed interest in killing passwords would deploy it on their servers.

-3) TOTP and 2FA.
+3) TOTP.
 It adds timeness to prevent replay attacks.
 Truefactor supports both expire_at and timestamp based signatures.
 Might support counter-based timeness in the future, yet I believe everyone should sync their clock.

+4) Transparent 2FA and transaction verification.
+An application can ask Truefactor app(s) to sign strings like "Send 1 BTC to 1Addr" or verify if "Your deposit address is 1Addr" is valid response.
+It helps against XSS and local man-in-the-browser attacks.
+You can also pair your laptop Truefactor with mobile one, and it will save you ifone of your devices gets compromised.

 ## Make people use good master passwords

 1) gradually make it complex, remind them to set a better password when they use truefactor app long enough, e.g. have at least 5 connected applications